STM32 LCD +STONE LCD Introduction

-In the "Light" page, you can control all kinds of lights in your home.
-In the "Sensor" page, you can check the values detected by various sensors.
+On the “Light” page, you can control all kinds of lights in your home.
+On the “Sensor” page, you can check the values detected by various sensors.

-After the design of the above two pages, we can conduct a button logic design through the VGUS software provided on STONE's official website.
+After the design of the above two pages, we can conduct a button logic design through the STONE designer software provided on STONE’s official website.

 It is worth noting that the clock source used for the time display here is the clock source of the display screen, not the MCU clock source.

-No TAB page switching component was found in the STONE TOOL software, so I thought of another method to achieve TAB page switching effect.
+No TAB page switching component was found in the STONE designer, so I thought of another method to achieve the TAB page switching effect.

 Take the “Living Room” button as an example.
 When the user presses this button, the STONE serial port display screen will send corresponding protocol instructions through the serial port.
 After receiving this instruction, the user’s MCU will parse the protocol to control the switching state of the lights connected with the MCU.